BladeScraper-Designs/Azure-TTS-FrSky/README.md

 3. On the first run, it will create a key and region file using the info you put into the top of the script.
 Do not delete them, they are necessary for TTS to work and will simply be re-added the next time you run the script.

 4. Once the key and region files are written, it will begin reading your .csv and the voices.json file.
 The voices.json file is a list of voices supported by Azure TTS.
-Then, it will list all supported voices that match the language code (e.g. en) of your .csv.

 5. Once it's gathered the info, it'll look for a config.json file.
-If this is the first time running the script, there won't be one, so then it'll ask you to enter your settings for the first batch synthesis.
+If this is the first time running the script, there won't be one, so then it'll ask you to enter your settings for the first batch synthesis, starting with the compatible voices that match your language code e.g. en).
 ![image](https://github.com/BladeScraper-Designs/Azure-TTS-FrSky/assets/40482965/988f63f9-4b4c-4ae3-b074-b234d197b615)

 6. Enter the ShortName voice you want to use.
 If you do not, press enter and it will default to en-US-GuyNeural.
 If you are generating in a language other than English, the default is still the same, so you'll have to pick one.
 The entry is case sensitive.